DaNnY-0324/AI-Chat-Service/README.md

 Features

 User Authentication: Sign up, sign in, and secure session management using Firebase Authentication.

 AI Chat Interaction: Real-time chat with AI-powered responses.

 Profile Management: Manage user profiles and preferences.

 Responsive Design: User-friendly and responsive design using Material-UI and Next.js.
-Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

 Fork the repository

-Create a new branch (git checkout -b feature-branch) Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature-branch) Open a Pull Request
+Create a new branch (git checkout -b feature-branch)

+Commit your changes (git commit -m 'Add some feature')

+Push to the branch (git push origin feature-branch)

+Open a Pull Request

 ### Key Sections Filled In: